 On day three we move to the seat of the chair.
 Material for the seat is a single board of Eastern White Pine.
 In order to save time, I flatten seats prior to class but I demonstrate how this is done with a hand plane.
 Next, students will bore spindle and leg holes with a bit brace and an auger bit.
 After boring, comes the carving of the seat.
 Students will use a variety of tools for this step including: adze, scorp, travisher, drawknife, spokeshave and scrapers.

 Due to the nature and difficulty of lathe work, turnings for the chair are provided.
-They are split from logs of hard maple and turned by either myself or Elia Bizzarri.
+They are split from logs of hard maple and turned by either myself, Elia Bizzarri, or Greg Pennington.
 They are of the highest quality.

 While a Windsor chair is traditionally painted, there is not enough time to paint the chair during the class week.